Sad clown paradox: School experiences

 Comedic performers frequently show humorous tendencies early in life, often identified as the 'class clown' throughout school.
 Comics recalled mocking the strict nature of school, taking great pleasure in the laughter from their peers.
-Tommy Smothers commented that during his schooling experiences;"I got a big kick out of them laughing, but I didn’t know what it was that made them laugh, but I knew I could make people laugh."
+Tommy Smothers commented that during his schooling experiences, "I got a big kick out of them laughing, but I didn’t know what it was that made them laugh, but I knew I could make people laugh."
 Johnny Carson also emphasised the role of school in a comedian’s life stating that:

-Despite comedians often being of high intelligence, the school environment was detested and frequently avoided.
+Due to comedians often being of high intelligence, the school environment was detested and frequently avoided.
 Comics explained that their teachers lacked understanding and acceptance, identifying their mannerisms as a form of personal exclusion.
 Woody Allen commented that school "was boring, frightening.
 The whole thing was ugly.
 I never had the answers.
 I never did the homework."
 Even though a school’s orientation to order and discipline conflicts with the nature of a comic, it can serve as an initial arena for an individual to realise their ability to produce laughter.
 This discovery creates mixed feelings as frequently the laughter can be directed at themselves with undertones of ridicule or mockery.
 Regardless of the unpleasantness involved, comics are attracted to the ability of 'making' someone laugh and the power it holds.

 The talent for creating humour directs the individual towards a career in the entertainment industry.
 It was found that comedians did not directly enter the industry as comics; rather, a large proportion began through some form of musical performance.
 Fisher believed this trend among comedians to have a musical background was derived from their pursuit of creating a more cheerful, welcoming world for the audience.